osano/cookieconsent/README.md

 [![Build Status](https://travis-ci.org/silktide/cookieconsent2.svg)](https://travis-ci.org/silktide/cookieconsent2)

+## What is Cookie Consent?

-Cookie Consent is a lightweight JavaScript plugin to alert users about the use of cookies on your site.
+Cookie Consent is a lightweight JavaScript plugin for alerting users about the use of cookies on your website.
+Cookie Consent is:

-* **Lightweight:** (~3.5kb minified)
+* **Lightweight:** ~3.5kb minified, and no JQuery or other dependencies.
 * **Customisable:** Easily change the wording to fit your site.
-* **Built in themes:** We've created a variety of different themes so you don't have to.
+* **Themeable:** We've created a variety of built-in themes and you can create your own.

 ## Getting started